SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 Click **Reload** to refresh the list.

-You can filter the entries by their status by using the filter control at the top.
-The pagination controls can be used to traverse the history entries.
+You can filter the entries by their status by using the filter button at the top.
+The pagination buttons can be used to traverse the history entries.

 ### Details of offloading job